enioka-Haute-Couture/enioka_scan/README.md

 It is then possible to use the `ScannerServiceApi` object to access the different APIs of the service.
 The most interesting one is `registerClient` which hooks scanning callbacks, including a "data was received from scanner" callback.

-Note that foreground scanners are not available using this method.

 Please remember to unbind the service when it is not needed anymore, as for any other service.
 This will often be in "onDestroy" hooks.
 Also, as this is a bound service, it is destroyed whenever it has no bound clients left.
 Many applications actually bind the service on startup onto the application context to be sure it is never destroyed and therefore is very quick to bind from anywhere, but this depends on the use-case and is not compulsory at all.

-Finally, there are a few Intent extra properties which can be set to control the behaviour of the service.
+Finally, there are a few Intent extra properties which can be set to control the behaviour of the service such as filters used in the scanner search.
 These can be found as static strings inside the `ScannerServiceApi` interface.

-## With an activity object

-This often happens when dealing with UI frameworks which have their own lifecycle handling such as Cordova.
-The programmer does not directly write activities deriving from Activity, but has access to the underlying Activity object used by the framework.
-In this case, it is just a matter of binding to the service like above, and then call `ScannerServiceApi.takeForegroundControl(Activity, ForegroundScannerClient)` (this internally calls `registerClient` too).
-This will register the activity as having foreground control, and full foreground scanner access will be available.

-This method can also be used inside an Activity, when the use of an external base class for an Activity is not possible (for example when there already is a base class, or when using `AppCompatActivity` is not desired).
-This is exactly what `ScannerCompatActivity` does - it simply binds to the service.

 # Developer quick start (modifying this library)

+## Developing for Android

 In order to start developing and testing the library:
 * Have Android Studio installed and open the project with it